RemnantSoftware/Remnant.Dependency.Injector/README.md

 > **Note**: To use [Inject] attribute to decorate class fields, the class must be specified as partial.

-> **Note**: The unit tests in the Tests project must be run per DI container for testing (only one registered container is allowed in the app domain).
+> **Note**: The unit tests in the Tests project must be run per DI container for testing (because only one registered container is allowed in the app domain).

 ## Nuget packages: